devansh-dek/RepoAssist/README.md

 ### 4. **Querying Data and Asking Questions**
 Use `getEmbeddings(document.summary)` --> `queryVector`.
 The more similar the query vector is to different lines, the more similar they are.
-For example, `queryVector` and `service.ts` match the query, while `index.ts` doesn't match at all, showing they are at opposite directions.
+For example, `service.ts` is quite similar to `query vector` meanwhile `index.ts` doesn't matches at all, showing they are at opposite directions.

 ![LoadingToLangchain](/images/Screenshot%202024-12-15%20014532.png)